nushell/nushell.github.io/book/coloring_and_theming.md

 Reedline (Nu’s line editor) style is not using the `color_config` key.
 Instead, each menu has its own style to be configured separately.
-See the [section dedicated Reedline’s menus configuration](line_editor.md#menus) to learn more on this.
+See the [section dedicated to Reedline’s menus configuration](line_editor.md#menus) to learn more on this.